Command 'Run static analysis'

 Please note that the selected PLC project is created before this command is executed.
 Checking via the static analysis is only started if the code generation was successful, i.e. if the compiler did not detect any compilation errors.

-Please also note the Command 'Run static analysis [Check all objects]' and the differences between the two commands described in the following table.
+Please also note the Command 'Run static analysis [Check all objects]' and the differences between the two commands, which are described in the following table.

 Differences